zulamit/zwallet/content/getting-started/synchronization.md

 - ETA (Estimated Time Remaining to complete the scan)
 {{%img 2022-07-22_16-23-45.png %}}

+- Bytes downloaded from the server
+{{%img 2022-08-16_23-09-52.png %}}

+- Number of transaction outputs decrypted
+{{%img 2022-08-16_23-09-33.png %}}

 {{%notice note%}}
 Tapping on the display will alternate between cycling and a fixed display.
 {{%/notice%}}

+## Remarks

+- You can use the "Bytes downloaded from the server" statistics to monitor the status of the remote server.
+If there is no progress for more than a minute, it is a good indication that the server is not responding.

+- "Number of transaction outputs decrypted" shows how many trial decryption YWallet has done so far.
+Synchronization speed is significantly reduced by trial decryptions.

+- If these two statistics reset to 0, the server has disconnected.
+YWallet will automatically reconnect but there may be some network issue.

 ## Pause/Resume